hanrick2000/LeetcodeBook/BFS/NumberofIslands.md

 Most typical BFS question.
 Key points are, first, make sure to remove state after visiting one node, to avoid cycle.
 Second, the next element in queue is a valid element which contains all information we need.
 In this question, the BFS algorithm is used to traverse and mark all valid nodes.

+If we use DFS, there might be stackoverflow problem.

 ## Code

 ```java